SlipknotTN/kaggle_sennet_vessels/README.md

 | Submission V41        |      3s        |       0.550            |        0.401           |   0.493    |   0.374    | tta 5+full_max  |
 | (Late) Submission V54 |      3s        |       0.425            |        0.420           |   0.421    |   0.365    | Late submission  |
 | Submission V40        |      3s        |       0.579            |        0.326           |   0.291    |   0.251    | No tta  |

-Note: I have run the same trainings offline in my machines, but the results are not identical although practically similar on the test dataset.
-This behavior was not fixed even when forcing determinism (determinism is working).
-However, the best models offline were the best online as well.

-TODO: Talk about bigger training dataset doesn't always improve the performances

-TODO: Comment V55 Vs V50

-TODO: Why V53 so low?
-The metrics during the training were very low, some lines artifact are always visible in the prediction.
-Local results are coherent, it is not explainable why the model performs so well in the cloud on the test.

-TODO: Comment volatily

-TODO: Comment impact of tta on surface dice and tta no full.

 ### Models' details